Holy Trinity

 Class Page | Lytham Church of England Primary School

-We have three specialist teachers too.
-For PE we have Mr Parker (Monday) and Mr Crawshaw (Thursday).
-On a Wednesday, Mrs Bester will lead our learning in Expressive Arts & Design and Computing.
+We have two specialist teachers too.
+For PE we have Mr Crawshaw (Thursday).
+On a Wednesday morning and Thursday morning, Mrs Bester will lead our learning in Expressive Arts & Design and Computing and will greet us at the door, welcoming us into our classroom on these days.

 Our Class Timetable